Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Conclusions

-In summary, 21cm-Galaxy cross-correlations occupy a unique position in the landscape of reionization probes.
-They provide an independent confirmation of the cosmological 21cm signal, suppress foreground contamination, and unlock constraints on source properties that are inaccessible to 21cm auto-power measurements alone.
+In summary, 21cm galaxy cross-correlations occupy a unique position in the landscape of reionization probes.
+They provide an independent confirmation of the cosmological 21cm signal, are robust against foreground contamination, and unlock constraints on source properties that are inaccessible to 21cm auto-power measurements alone.
 As both 21cm experiments and high-redshift galaxy surveys approach the sensitivities required for cross-correlation detections, the SBI framework developed here offers a flexible and scalable approach to extracting maximal astrophysical insight from this powerful multi-tracer view of the EoR.